PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 ### On a server

 The agent can also be run on a server with Rasa X, as done in our experiment.
-Necessarily files for this can be found in the folder "server_stuff."
+Necessary files for this can be found in the folder "server_stuff."

 ## License